top of page

 Migration is destroying National Identities

-In order to analyse the first point mentioned, that is the existence of a causal relationship between migration and national identities, it is necessary to clarify what is meant by national identities.
-A national identity is something of a recent construct born out of the enlightenment period and the inter-state wars of the late 18th and early 19th century.
-In medieval Europe people’s allegiance was to their feudal lord or king and little was thought of what it meant to be English or German.
-The Industrial Revolution broke the traditional bonds of families and communities as well as brought a need for professional armies and bureaucratic state structures.
-In order to maintain ever greater territories and infrastructure a feeling of nationality was fostered and the nation state was created as we know it today.
+In order to analyse the first point mentioned, that is, the existence of a causal relationship between migration and national identities, it is necessary to clarify what is meant by national identities.
+A national identity is something of a recent construct born out of the Enlightenment period and the interstate wars of the late 18th and early 19th century.
+In medieval Europe, people’s allegiance was to their feudal lord or king, and little was thought of what it meant to be English or German.
+The Industrial Revolution broke the traditional bonds of families and communities, as well as brought a need for professional armies and bureaucratic state structures.
+In order to maintain ever greater territories and infrastructure, a feeling of nationality was fostered and the nation-state was created as we know it today.
 This sense of statehood was therefore closely intertwined with, if not indisputable from, a sense of national identity.

 Taking the above into consideration, it is therefore easy to argue that migration, i.e. a large influx of people identifying with a different national construct, would indeed have an effect on national identity.
-Even if it was assumed that a process of assimilation was to occur, this would no doubt not be totally successful and the immigrant population would retain some of their own culture.
-This would in turn lead to the receiving population experiencing a different culture and most likely adopting parts of it as they saw fit.
-Examples of this are most often evident in culinary aspects of culture.
+Even if it was assumed that a process of assimilation was to occur, this would no doubt not be totally successful, and the immigrant population would retain some of their own culture.
+This would, in turn, lead to the receiving population experiencing a different culture and most likely adopting parts of it as they saw fit.
+Examples of this are most often evident in the culinary aspects of culture.
 The national identity would then, even if to a small degree, have been changed due to migration.

-(534 Words)
+(570 Words)

 Please click on the link below for a downloadable PDF.